 In the tabletop game, Silverhand is a Rockerboy, a subclass in the lore that basically acts like a traditional Dungeons & Dragons bard.
-His original design (pictured below) is much more rooted in the tabletop game's '80s-inspired Cyberpunk aesthetic.
+His original design is much more rooted in the tabletop game's '80s-inspired Cyberpunk aesthetic.
 2077's Silverhand is has a rougher John Wick-like vibe, but still sports his iconic cybernetic arm all the same.

-Will there be romantic relationships?
+Will there be romance?